Sometimes patients have NO idea what anything is.

 Induction can happen in many ways.
 Induction is basically starting you in labor.

 If you are being induced, the doctor will pick a way that they are most comfortable with, considering your cervix and how “ready” it seems to be.
-Most inductions will not happen until at LEAST 39 weeks, but often doctors want to wait until 40.
+Most inductions will not happen until at LEAST 39 weeks, but often doctors want to wait until 40 — or even past your due date.

 So, that’s my top five normal delivery vocabulary.